With droughts, will we still be able to generate electricity using dams?

 Jacques Percebois, University of Montpellier

-There are three main types of dams: run-of-river dams, which generate power continuously on a river; reservoir dams, which have a large water storage capacity and thus allow for inter-seasonal storage; and pumped-storage plants, which consist of two dams, one upstream and the other downstream of a penstock.
+There are three main types of dams: run-of-river dams, which generate electricity continuously from a river; reservoir dams, which have a large water storage capacity and thus allow for inter-seasonal storage; and pumped-storage plants, which consist of two dams, one upstream and the other downstream of a penstock.
 Water is pumped from downstream to upstream during off-peak hours, and electricity is generated during peak hours by turbining the water from the upstream dam.
 This allows for the optimization of when electricity is generated.
 It is important to note that a dam’s electrical output is proportional to the head and the flow rate.

-According to the French Electricity Transmission Network (RTE), hydroelectric power generation was down 35% in July 2022 compared to July 2021.
+According to the French Electricity Transmission Network (RTE), hydroelectric generation was down 35% in July 2022 compared to July 2021.

 If you have a question too, ask your parents to send an email to: .
 We'll find a scientist to answer your question.
 In the meantime, you can read all the articles “The Conversation Junior”.